Tristeamer/DiscordUpdate.sh/README.md

 ## Installation/Usage

 1. Download `DiscordUpdate.sh` from this repo.
-2. run `chmod u+x DiscordUpdate.sh` in the directory that `DiscordUpdate.sh` is downloaded to.
+2. run `chmod u+x DiscordUpdate.sh` in the directory that `DiscordUpdate.sh` is downloaded to. (to make the script actually executeable)
 3. run `DiscordUpdate.sh`

 yea the code is shit but idc, if it works it works ¯\_(ツ)_/¯